Day 1 – Sabrosa - on the way to the Douro Wine Region and its famous vineyards

 Day 6 – Lamego, a city of monuments in the Douro Region

-Day 7 – Cambres, along the Pilgrims’ Way to Santiago de Compostela and historic wineries
+Day 7 – Cambres, along the "Caminho de Santiago" and historic wineries

 Beginning on the streets of central Lamego, this last trail takes you partly along one of the secular pilgrims’ ways in the interior of Portugal as they make their way to Santiago de Compostela.
 Those who travel them today experience life-time challenges, attractions and lessons.
-Your journey will be accompanied by the impressive environment of vineyards and historic quintas as it was here that the first great vineyards in the winemaking region were planted during the 12th century.
-Your goal is Cambres, a town surrounded by a green blanket of vineyards, near Régua, the capital city of the Douro Winemaking Region.
-Attractive stone-paved roads take you past famous quintas where you may choose to visit and taste Port and Douro wines in one of the most famous wineries in the region, dating from the 16th century.
+Your journey will be accompanied by the impressive environment of vineyards and historic wine estates, as it was here that the first great vineyards in the winemaking region were planted during the 12th century.
+Your goal is Cambres, a town surrounded by a green blanket of vineyards, near Régua, the capital city of the Douro Wine Region.
+Attractive stone-paved roads take you past famous wine estates, where you may choose to visit and taste Port and Douro wines.
 Live this last day in your itinerary to the fullest, one that will live on as being memorable for the most fantastic landscapes and wines that Portugal has to offer!

 Day 8 – Departure